CodyCodingCode/1800_DTC10/README.md

 * [Contents](#content)

 ## General Info
-This *browser based web application to ...
+This browser based web application to ...
-*This is a line to mimic the conflict, adding line chaging again
+This is a line to mimic the conflict, adding line chaging again
 * Hi my name is Cody.
 That's all.

 * Something else tested
 * Hi my name is Wilson!

 * Hi my name is Cody.
 That's all.
 Something else added
-* Hi my name is Shen!
+* This is a test to make a conflict

 ## Technologies
 Technologies used for this project:
 * HTML, CSS